PromptPex: Automatic Test Generation for Language Model Prompts: Evaluation

-\toolname{} uses \IS{} to generate tests that meet the constraints on the input as described in \PUT{}.
+\toolname{} extracts an input specification from the prompt so that it can generate tests that meet the defined constraints.
+Our goal is to ensure that the tests generated are valid according to that extracted specification.

 In Figure \ref{fig:valid-invalid-tests}, we show the total number of \toolname{} generated tests for each benchmark as well as the number of tests considered valid by our validation analysis.
-We observe that a significant fraction of all generated tests are deemed valid, with the shakespeare prompt being an exception due to the input validator considering non-shakespearean input as invalid\footnote{Writing prompts that process other prompts is challenging.
-In particular, our input validator in this case was confused and thought the input should be shakespearean text as well.}.
-We also compare (not shown) the percentage of compliant valid tests with all the tests generated by \toolname{}.
-We observed that 73\% of all the non-compliant tests are valid tests.
-Non-complaint valid tests are valuable as they act as instant feedback and must be fixed.
+We note that almost every generated test is deemed valid based on the extracted input specification.

-\subsection{Can automatically generated tests help determine if a model is suitable for a prompt?
-(RQ4)}
+\mypara{Q4: Can generated tests help determine if a model is suitable for a prompt?}

-Prompt developers have many AI model options to choose from for a given application.
-They need to understand how effective a model is for their specific prompt.
-Because \toolname{} automatically generates tests, we seek to understand if the automatically generated tests can appropriately distinguish model effectiveness for a given prompt.
+Prompt developers have many AI model options to choose from for a given application and so they need to understand how effective a model is for their specific prompt.
+Because \toolname{} automatically generates tests, we seek to understand if the automatically generated tests can appropriately distinguish the effectiveness of the model for a given prompt.

-Figure~\ref{fig:promptpex-average-test-compliance} shows the \toolname{} test \% non-compliance for the models under test across the benchmarks.
+Figure~\ref{fig:prompttest-average-test-compliance} shows the \toolname{} test \% non-compliance for the models under test across the benchmarks.
 It illustrates that for a given prompt, tests generated by \toolname{} strongly differentiates the capabilities of the models and can be used to determine model suitability.
-The more capable models (like \gptfouromini{}) have lower rates of non-compliance while the smaller models (like {\it llama3.2:1b}) have high rates.
+The more capable models (like {\it gpt-oss}) have lower rates of non-compliance while the smaller models (like {\it llama3.2:1b}) have high rates.
 At the same time, some of the smaller models are highly capable for a given prompt.
-For example, both the {\it gemma2:9b} and {\it quen2.5:3b} models are effective for the speech-tag benchmark.
+For example, both the {\it gemma2:9b} and {\it qwen2.5:3b} models are effective for the speech-tag benchmark.